Impact

 Affected Systems

-All Linux kernel releases that include the sg module with the vulnerable def_reserved_size handling are affected, as the flaw is tied to the kernel’s sg driver.
-The vendor list indicates Linux:Linux, meaning the flaw is present in the upstream kernel distribution.
+All Linux kernel releases that include the sg module with the vulnerable def_reserved_size handling are affected, as the flaw is present in the upstream kernel distribution.
 Specific affected kernel release numbers are not enumerated in the current data, so systems running any kernel version that compiles or loads the sg module should be considered potentially vulnerable.

 Risk and Exploitability

 The vulnerability requires local access to modify the sysfs parameter /sys/module/sg/parameters/def_reserved_size, which typically demands root or elevated privileges.
 Once set to an invalid value and followed by opening an sg device, a non‑preemptive kernel may experience a soft lockup, effectively causing a DoS.
-EPSS is not available and the flaw is not listed in the CISA KEV catalog, yet its impact is significant due to the kernel lockup.
-The CVSS score is undefined in the provided data; however, because the flaw can bring the entire system to a halt, it should be treated as a high‑severity local DoS.
+The CVSS score of 5.5 indicates moderate severity.
+EPSS is < 1%, and the flaw is not listed in the CISA KEV catalog, but its impact is significant due to the kernel lockup.
+The exploit requires privileged local access and the attacker must have the ability to write to the module parameter before triggering the lockup.

 OpenCVE Enrichment